Skip to content

-2021 graduate Frances Rojas on the FSS Program: Questions that count, conversations that matter
+2021 graduate Frances Rojas on the FSS program: Questions that count, conversations that matter

 “So, what are you up to?” or “How’s the job?” or “What’s new?”
 Such questions form the basis of many an encounter between adults—especially at holidays and family gatherings.
 They scratch at the surface and may shine a bit of light on what’s happening in your life—or not: “Same old!” or “I’m good, busy, but good.”
 Then it’s on to the passing of appetizers, the tending to children, the watching of the game.